 Most experienced pianists can play the notes without thinking about it, so they’re free to focus on other things like musicality.

-If you don’t bother correcting your mistakes when you play piano, you’ll form memories of the wrong habits– this is deadly.
+If you don’t bother correcting your mistakes when you play, you’ll form memories of the wrong habits– this is deadly.

 (I’m sure you don’t want to be stuck with hours of frustration.)

-If your memory slips when you try to memorize something, correct it right away because your memory will adapt to that mistake.
+If you get memory slips, correct it right away because your memory will adapt to that mistake.

 Using Muscle Memory to Help You